ezmiller/datemo/README.md

 bin/run -m datomic.peer-server -p 8998 -a datemo,datemo -d datemo,datomic:mem://datemo
 ```

-In order to get the db running, you need to run the following commands from the root of the datomic download package:
+In order to get the dev db running, you need to run the following commands from the root of the datomic download package:

 1) Run transactor: